Questions and Answers

 How do JAS operators obtain an NOP Import Certificate?

-JAS certified operations need to request that their JAS-accredited certifying agent complete the electronic NOP Import Certificate for the product that they wish to export.
-The certifying agent must issue the import certificate before the shipment departs the country of origin.
+JAS certified operations need to request that their JAS-accredited certifying agent issue a NOP Import Certificate for the product that they wish to export.
+The certifying agent is responsible for issuing the import certificate only after they have verified compliance with the terms of the U.S.-Japan organic equivalence arrangement and before the shipment departs from the country of origin.